 “Burn those charts; do it personally.”

-Again, these plans for illegal wiretaps, break-ins, use of prostitutes for surveillance of members of an offical political party of the United States were all presented for approval to the highest arbiter of justice in the land, Nixon’s attorney general, John Mitchell.
+Again, these plans for illegal wiretaps, break-ins, use of prostitutes for surveillance of members of an official political party of the United States were all presented for approval to the highest arbiter of justice in the land, Nixon’s attorney general, John Mitchell.
 In Blow Out, Burke receives his orders from the president’s campaign manager, Jack Manners, with the killing of the governor and the later cover-up all rogue operations which had been presented to the campaign manager, and which he has already rejected.
 Who does Manners look uncannily like?
 John Mitchell, Nixon’s attorney general and, in the 1968 and 1972 elections, his campaign manager.

 There was another operation that Liddy was involved in, outside of the command structure of John Mitchell, and that dealt with a reporter named Jack Anderson, who’d infuriated the White House by his publication of stories reliant on insider leaks that were devastating to the administration.
 Liddy is forthright in Will about the plan of action against Anderson, put forth by fellow Watergate burglar E. Howard Hunt at a luncheon, also attended by a medical doctor named Edward Gunn.
 Both Gunn and Hunt were formerly of the CIA.